seatable/s3sync-backup-docker/README.md

 ### Creating an rclone.conf file

 The simplest way to generate your `rclone.conf` file is by using the rclone configuration management command line.
-Follow these steps:
+Follow these steps to generate the file.

 ```
 docker run -it --entrypoint=/bin/bash seatable/s3sync-backup:latest -i